 For those children who do use wheelchairs, ensuring safety and accessibility simply requires the incorporation of a few basic design elements; you can work with your play equipment designer to meet federal guidelines.

 When most people think of playspace health hazards, they probably think of bullies, scraped knees, or hurt feelings.
 But the most prevalent and perhaps the most dangerous hazard – sun exposure – is often ignored.
 The sun is the primary cause of all forms of skin cancer, and it also contributes to premature aging.
 We can't achieve the goal of "healthy outdoor play opportunities" without sun protection!
-Many playground equipment manufacturers offer shade products; or look here for wood construction plans that you can use to build a shade structure on your Build Day(s)!
+Many playground equipment manufacturers offer shade products; or search KaBOOM!
+DIY projects for wood construction plans that you can use to build a shade structure on your Build Day(s)!

 Part of the sun's energy reaches us as rays of invisible ultraviolet (UV) light.
 When UV rays enter the skin, they damage the skin cells, causing visible and invisible injuries.
 Sunburn and tanning, the same visible type of damage, appear just a few hours after sun exposure.
 Invisible damage, on the other hand, accumulates year after year.
 Eventually, it will appear as wrinkles, age spots, and even skin cancer.